grez911/jabber-bot/README.md

 ## Description
-A bot for jabber written in Python 3.
+A bot for Jabber written in Python 3.
 If you send message to him, it will resend it to all contacts.

 ## Installation
 Install [sleekxmpp](https://github.com/fritzy/SleekXMPP) package via pip3 and change the following line in the script to the actual login/password pair for bot: